MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportEmailAppUsageUserCount.md

 ## SYNOPSIS
 Get the count of unique users that connected to Exchange Online using any email app.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportEmailAppUsageUserCount](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportEmailAppUsageUserCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)